aexy-io/viral-ai-vids/video-ads-generation/README.md

 ### 🚀 **Want to try it out?** Test the live demo [VEO3 Ads Generator](https://veo3-ads-generator.streamlit.app/)

-A complete system for generating professional marketing videos using Google's VEO3 model.
-Create viral-quality ads for any brand or product in seconds, with a user-friendly Streamlit interface and curated prompt library.
+A complete system for generating professional marketing video storyboards using Google Gemini.
+Craft viral-quality scene plans for any brand or product in seconds, with a user-friendly Streamlit interface and curated prompt library ready for tools like VEO3, Runway, or Pika.

 ▶️ **See the ad I generated in seconds** for *“Mercedes F1 Car Launch”* — made entirely with VEO3.
 You won’t believe it’s AI: